Welcome to the Website of Neptune’s Army of Rubbish Cleaners. Britain’s only group of dedicated underwater cleaners!

 N.A.R.C can be found at a number of sites along the coastline throughout the diving season collecting litter that is often having a negative impact on the habitat and the wildlife it supports.
 Everything from shopping trolleys, car batteries, bikes, fishing tackle and quite literally the kitchen sink are removed by divers before being cleaned and recycled where possible.

 Please follow the links to find out more about us including how we clean up sites, what we find, pictures of marine litter and how it effects wildlife, how you can get involved, past and upcoming clean ups and some suggestions on fishing tackle rigs that will minimise tackle loss when angling in Pembrokeshire.
-Make sure you check out the news page, our events calender, the Narc in Action pages and our videos.
+Make sure you check out the news page, our events calendar, the Narc in Action pages and our videos.

 Winner of “the most admired voluntary organisation” in Wales 2009 by the WCVA